slaclab/sdf-docs/reference.md

 c.saveProfile
 ```
 These steps will create a .matlab/3p_cluster_jobs directory under your account with
-our site¿s configuration and you can submit jobs which will run on the
+our siteÂ¿s configuration and you can submit jobs which will run on the
 partition and account specified.